Counter-Strike (video game): Development

 Video game programmer Minh "Gooseman" Le was previously involved in developing video game mods, such as Navy SEALs for Quake and Action Quake 2.
 However, he wanted to create his own mod to have more control over development.
 He chose to use the game engine GoldSrc, because he had already worked with the Quake and Quake 2 engines, and he felt it was a logical choice.
-The realistic setting of Half-Life, which was developed using GoldSrc, made Half-Life well-suited for his concept of a mod involving terrorists and counter-terrorists.
+The realistic setting of Half-Life, which was developed using GoldSrc, made Half-Life well-suited for his concept of a mod involving terrorists and counter-terrorists, a theme inspired by Rainbow Six.
 Development began in January 1999, but as the Half-Life software development kit (SDK) was not yet released, Le initially created new weapon and player models.
 In February 1999, the first screenshots of Counter-Strike were released, accompanied by an interview with Le about the mod.
 Le and Jess Cliffe, who had both worked on Action Quake 2, connected through Internet Relay Chat, during which Le shared his idea for the mod.
 Cliffe, excited by the concept, offered to create a website for it and became involved in the project.

 Several movies served as sources of inspiration for prospective weapon candidates.
 For instance, the Krieg 552 and M249 were included in Counter-Strike due to inspiration from the 1998 film Ronin.
 Additionally, the films Air Force One and Léon: The Professional served as further influences for weapon selection.
 Gun magazines and the Internet were key sources for the team to gather information about the actual firearms used in the game.
 A few weapon models in Counter-Strike deviate from their real-world counterparts because Le had to make assumptions about how certain weapons would behave in animations due to limited information.
 The weapons had to not only look and sound good but also feel satisfying to use.
 Realism, as well as the type of weapons the groups would likely use in real-life scenarios, were prioritized when selecting the weapons for the game.

 On March 15, 1999, the mod received its name following an ICQ chat between Le and Cliffe.
 Le suggested names based on his favorite TV shows and movies, with options like Counterrorism, Counter-Strike, Strike Force, Frag Heads, Counter-Terror, Terrorist Wars, Terror-Force, and Counter Force, and eventually settled on Counter-Strike.
 The official Counter-Strike web page was launched on March 24, 1999.
 It was hosted by GameSpys Joost Schurr on Planet Half-Life.
 When the Half-Life SDK was released on April 7, 1999, mod development officially began.
 Minh Le's reputation from Action Quake 2 led to the mod receiving significant attention before release.
 The website attracted 10,000 visitors within two and a half weeks.